This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 If you never test your backups, there’s a good chance they don’t work.
 Ensure that the step-by-step process of how

-where you have an automated test that regularly restores a system from backup, and checks that
+per year, and automatically, with an automated test that regularly restores a system from backup and

 Protect your backups